bagpyp/RPBC2/docs/RioT.md

 RioT Runs Item Master Catalog Export and Item Master Quantity Export at 11:30pm every night.
 To issue a new GTIN to an item, the `Text10` field (UPC mirror) in Retail Pro has to be deleted, then
 running IMCE and IMQE will refill the field, and issue new GTIN.
-If this happens to a product on the shelf, the product will have to be qurantined and retagged.
+If this happens to a product on the shelf, the product will have to be quarantined and re-tagged.

 Buyers have been trained specifically to carry over products by changing (eg) Desc2, and leave the UPC alone so that the GTIN stays with the item.